-Reporting to the Clinical Director, San Francisco Bay Area, this is an exempt, full-time position located in our San Mateo office.
+Reporting to the Senior Director, Mood Disorders Center, this is an exempt, full-time position located in our San Mateo location.

 The Child Mind Institute is proud to be named a Great Place to Work-Certified company!
 Our competitive compensation and benefits include medical insurance, 401(k) with match, flexible work schedules, paid parental leave, dependent care and discounted tickets and entertainment perks program.

-Provide comprehensive diagnostic evaluations and treatment to children and adolescents with mood disorders, including clients with comorbid anxiety-related disorders and externalizing disorders.
+Provide comprehensive diagnostic evaluations and evidence-based treatment, such as Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and mindfulness-based interventions, to children, adolescents, and young adults with mood disorders, including patients with comorbid anxiety and externalizing disorders.

 Collaborate with our board-certified child and adolescent psychiatrists on cases requiring pharmacotherapy.

-Conduct public workshops on children’s mental health topics for community outreach.
+Conduct workshops, presentations and webinars on children’s mental health topics for community outreach.

-Doctoral degree from an APA-accredited program in clinical psychology
+Doctoral degree from an APA-accredited or CPA-accredited program in clinical psychology

 Completion of APA-approved clinical pre-doctoral internship